gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/type__seq__tools_8hpp.md

 * `TypeSeqType` The type sequence whose permutation parity is calculated.
-* `OrderedTypeSeq` The final order of the indices.whose permutation parity is calculated.
+* `OrderedTypeSeq` The final order of the indices whose permutation parity is calculated.
-* `OrderedTypeSeq` The final order of the indices.